Kairum-Labs/should/README.md

 - `NotContain(t, collection, element)` - Check if slice/array does not contain an element
 - `NotContainDuplicates(t, collection)` - Check if slice/array contains no duplicate values
 - `ContainFunc(t, collection, predicate)` - Check if any element matches a custom predicate
+- `BeSorted(t, slice)` - Check if slice is sorted in ascending order (supports numeric types and strings)

 ### Map Operations